RuxTsuki/react-nucleus/README.md

-# Getting Started with Create React App
+# Nucleus app made it with react

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created just for practice my skills of css and design, the main idea is to add more interesing ideas of design to practice css and animations.

 ## Available Scripts